-The term laser brings to mind high-tech and precision.
-The patient expects an innovative and gentle treatment from a laser operation.
-The power of the focused light should prevent bleeding and recurrence and guarantee a short healing time.
+The term laser sounds like high-tech and precision.
+Patients expect an innovative and gentle treatment from laser surgery.
+The power of the focused light should prevent bleeding and relapses and guarantee a short healing time.

-This is why we have been using this technology since 2011.
-At Pilonidal Sinus Laser OP, a distinction is made between thermal sclerotherapy (FiLaC/SiLaC) and the removal of the fistula with a laser scalpel (laser sinusectomy).
+That is why we have been using this technique since 2011.
+In laser surgery at Pilonidal Sinus , a distinction is made between thermal obliteration (FiLaC/SiLaC) and excision of the fistula with a laser scalpel (laser sinusectomy).

-• Laser beams are monochromatic: visible light contains a continuous spectrum.
+- Laser beams are monochromatic: visible light contains a continuous spectrum.
 The laser delivers a precisely defined wavelength.
-The selection of the wavelength controls where and how the laser works in the tissue.
+The choice of wavelength determines where and how the laser works in the tissue.

-• One uses the effect of the selective photothermolysis.
+- The effect of selective photothermolysis is used.
 This means that a target structure (chromophore) absorbs the light of the wavelength used much more strongly than the surrounding tissue.

-• Laser beams are bundled and coherent: Lasers are characterized by a high energy density brought to the point.
-This enables us to achieve optimum protection of healthy tissue.
+- Laser beams are focused and coherent: lasers are characterized by a high, pinpoint energy density.
+This ensures optimal protection of healthy tissue.

 When Albert Einstein studied the question of how stars emit their light, he succeeded in deriving "an amazingly simple law", which he then published under the title "Radiation emission and absorption according to quantum theory".